 Instead of giving your audience a passive experience whenever they visit your website, give them opportunities to actively engage through interactive content.

-According to a DemandGen Report, 59% of marketers believe that interactive content is highly effective at engaging an audience and a further 81% of agree that interactive content grabs attention more effectively than static content.
+According to a DemandGen Report, 59% of marketers believe that interactive content is highly effective at engaging an audience, and a further 81% agree that interactive content grabs attention more effectively than static content.

 Interactive elements can be as easy as quizzes and surveys or as complex as tools like ROI calculators.